mas-bandwidth/gafferongames/content/post/why_cant_i_send_udp_packets_from_a_browser.md

 # The Problem

-TCP is a reliable-ordered protocol.
+The web is built on top of TCP, which is a reliable-ordered protocol.

 To deliver data reliably and in order under packet loss, it is necessary to hold more recent packet data in a queue while waiting for dropped packets to be resent.
 Otherwise, data would be delivered out of order.